sergey-donchenko/room-booking-system/README.md

 - Create 5 dummy hotels with rooms -> `npm run seed:create-dummy-hotels`
 - Create 5 dummy users -> `npm run seed:create-dummy-users`

+## Swagger documentation page

+The swagger documentation page is hosted on the same host as server itself by adding the url `/api`, i.e. if in configuration `APP_PORT` -> `9001` then the swagger page will have an address like `http://localhost:9001/api#/`

 ## License

 Nest is [MIT licensed](LICENSE).